naweka/DisDisDisHarmony/README.md

-thanks Cabbo for him DisDisHarmony: https://github.com/CabboShiba/DisDisHarmony/tree/main/DisDisHarmony This repo can detect bypass it and detect Harmony Hooks
+thanks Cabbo for him DisDisHarmony: https://github.com/CabboShiba/DisDisHarmony/tree/main/DisDisHarmony This repo can bypass it and detect Harmony Hooks